This position has been filled.

 Their budget this fiscal year is just over $3.6 million, with approximately $1.4 million being operating income from their programs and $2.2 million being from fundraising.
 Last year, 41% of their revenues came from program fees, 28% from foundations, 25% from individual contributions and 5% from special events (1% from other sources).
 In FY2016–17, their program ratio was 81%.

-The new Vice President of Development is a key member of the leadership team – along with the President, Vice President of Operations, and Senior Director of Ministries – and serves as the person responsible for successfully creating, leading and implementing an integrated resource development strategy, including ongoing donor development, marketing and community engagement, foundations and grants, gift and estate planning, and overseeing a portfolio of key major donor relationships.
+The new Vice President of Development is a key member of the leadership team – along with the President, Vice President of Operations, and Vice President of Ministries – and serves as the person responsible for successfully creating, leading and implementing an integrated resource development strategy, including ongoing donor development, marketing and community engagement, foundations and grants, gift and estate planning, and overseeing a portfolio of key major donor relationships.

 To put it very simply…the ideal candidate needs to be both “an architect and a hunter”.
 In other words, there is a need for someone with great capacity to lead and grow a fundraising department in a bigger, better way – to put together workable strategies – but who will also spend time out in the community, meeting with donors and potential donors and developing relationships.
 This new leader must be effective at making the ask and securing gifts for the ministry.